-F. Conditions of Release generally.
+- 7. The defendant's prior criminal record, if any and whether, at the time of the current arrest of offense, the defendant was on probation, on parole, or on other release pending trial, sentencing, or appeal for on offense; and - 8.
+The nature and seriousness of the danger to any person or the community that would be posed by the defendant's release. - F. Conditions of Release generally.
 The conditions of release for a defendant must be determined immediately upon the defendant's arraignment.
 The court may impose any condition that will reasonably ensure the appearance of the defendant as required or that will ensure the safety of any person or the community.
 At any time and upon a reasonable basis, the court may amend the order to impose additional or different conditions of release upon its own motion or upon the motion of either party.

-Section 2.10.22 Bail or Release in Cases Involving Domestic Violence [Rules 21 (d) + 10a]
+Section 2.10.036 Bail or Release in Cases Involving Domestic Violence [Rules 21 (d) + 10a]

-- A. [Rule 21 (d)] No Bail before Arraignment.
-Any person arrested for a crime involving domestic violence or a violation of a domestic violence no-contact order or protection order shall not be released on bail or his own recognizance prior to being arraigned.
+- A. No Bail before Arraignment.
+[Rule 21 (d)] Any person arrested for a crime involving domestic violence or a violation of a domestic violence no-contact order or protection order shall not be released on bail or their own recognizance prior to being arraigned.
 Such arraignment shall not occur less than 48 business hours or more than 72 business hours following arrest. - B. Cash only bail.
-[Rule 10a (c)] The bail for a crime involving domestic violence or a violation of a domestic violence no-contact order or protection order shall be a cash bail in an amount set by the court on the bail schedule. - C. [Rule 10a] Pre-Trial Release in cases involving domestic violence. - 1.
+[Rule 10a (c)] The bail for a crime involving domestic violence or a violation of a domestic violence no-contact order or protection order shall be a cash bail in an amount set by the court on the bail schedule. - C. Pre-Trial Release in cases involving domestic violence.
+[Rule 10a] - 1.
 In making a decision concerning the pre-trial release of a person who is arrested for or charged with a crime involving domestic violence or a violation of a domestic violence no-contact order or protection order, the court shall review the facts of arrest and detention of the person and determine whether the person: - a.
 Is a threat to the alleged victim; - b.
 Is a threat to public safety; and - c.
 Is reasonably likely to appear in court. - 2.
-Before releasing a person who is arrested for or charged with a crime involving domestic violence or a violation of a domestic violence no-contact order or protection order, the court shall make findings on the record concerning the determination made in accordance with the above subsection 1 and may impose conditions of release and/or bail on the person to protect the alleged victim and to ensure the appearance at a subsequent court proceeding.
-Conditions may include: - a.
-An order enjoining the person from threatening to commit or committing acts of domestic violence against the alleged victim; - b.
-An order prohibiting the person from harassing, annoying, telephoning, contacting or otherwise communicating with the alleged victim, whether directly or indirectly; - c.
-An order directing the person to vacate or stay away from the home of the alleged victim and to stay away from any other location where the victim is likely to be; - d.
-An order prohibiting the person from using or possessing a firearm or other weapon as specified by the court;
+Before releasing a person who is arrested for or charged with a crime involving domestic violence or a violation of a domestic violence nocontact order or protection order, the court shall make findings on the record concerning the determination made in accordance with the above subsection 1 and may impose conditions of release and/or bail on the person to protect the alleged victim and to ensure the appearance at a subsequent court proceeding.
+Conditions may include: